isagimon/FAIR_Implementation_ABM/README.md

 - `Append_Amyloid_and_Native.jl`: Extracts and appends native and amyloid monomer counts from each simulation.
 - `Append_Aggregate_and_Oligomer.jl`: Processes aggregate and oligomer counts.
 - `Average_All_Monomers_vs_Timesteps.jl`: Plots average species counts over time across all simulations.
+- `Append_Oligomer_Clearance_Data.jl`: Extracts and appends monomers that were oligomer species that were removed from they system
+- `Average_Oligomers_Cleared_vs_Timesteps.jl`: Plots average number of monomers removed over time across all simulations
 - `Input_Parameters_Analysis.csv`: Parameter sheet used by the master script to configure analysis runs.
 ---